WHAT IS BOTOX®?

 How many units does it have one vial of BOTOX?

 1 vial contains 100 units (IU).
-Usually 20 to 50 IU are used in each patient, although there are cases in which up to 100 IU are nedeed.
+Usually, an average of 50 IU are used in each patient, although there are cases in which up to 100 IU are needed.

 We will only mention the indications that the Plastic Surgeon usually treats in the office, without considering the indications for diseases that correspond to other specialties.